kevinJ045/lulu/docs/docs.md

 ```

 ## The lulu config
-The lulu config or `lulu.conf.lua` is the everything for your project, it tells lulu everything about your project.
+The lulu config or `lulu.conf.lua` is the entry for your project, it tells lulu everything about your project.
 For example, how to build it, what dependencies it has, and even what files to select to bundle.

 ### Manifest
 The `manifest` field is required, and should hold at least the name of the project.